Ultimate Guide to Embroidery Hoop Sizes in Centimeters: Conversions and Selection Tips

 Large banners, wall art 20×30 or 23×36 Quilts, banners, oversized designs Requires reinforced hoop and fabric support.

-Why does hoop size matter?
+Why hoop size matters

 4.2 Machine Compatibility and Magnetic Hoop Advantages